ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

 Now that I'm done, I realize that the script doesen't delete unused existing pages and doesen't create pages for room numbers (but I don't think creating new pages for room numbers is that nessacary because they don't change nearly as often)

+## update.py
+update.py updates the teacher pages and subject pages.
+It took a lot of work and a lot of if statemants.
+Because of the nature of the task it's tasked to do, it routinely fetches updated teacher details from the uploaded calendar, and stores them in convienently named variables.
+If you ever need to build something more which these details, I would suggest adding it onto update.py as I've already done the work of sifting through the calendar and finding these deatils for you.
+It's also a scalable file, and I've added other thing onto it as I create new things.

 ## Admin Page